 Below is a list of pram-friendly walks in and close to Sydney, where you can safely enjoy the outdoors with your baby or toddler.
 Most of these walks provide plenty of shade and have cafes and benches nearby to rest.

 1. Narrabeen Lagoon Trail

 The scenic Narrabeen Lagoon trail is a stunning 8.4km circuit track around Narrabeen Lakes in Sydney’s north.

-Completed in February 2015, this trail is now a very popular weekend escape for walkers, joggers and cyclists, all enjoying the natural beauty and serenity of an idyllic lake that is surrounded by thriving bushland.
+Completed in February 2015, this trail is a popular weekend destination for walkers, joggers and cyclists, enjoying the beauty and serenity of an idyllic lake surrounded by scenic bushland.

-The walking track around the Narrabeen Lagoon guides visitors through a variety of ecosystems with an abundance of wildlife to see.
+The walking track around the lagoon meanders through various ecosystems with lots of wildlife to observe.
 You will also find several historical and cultural heritage sites along the way, in addition to camp and picnic sites.

 2. Lavender Bay and Milsons Point

-The Lavender Bay and Milsons Point foreshore walk is a short but scenic walking trail in the lower north shore, offering stunning views of Sydney Harbour and the Harbour Bridge.
+The Lavender Bay and Milsons Point foreshore walk is a short but scenic walking trail on the lower north shore, offering stunning views of Sydney Harbour and the Harbour Bridge.

 From Milsons Point train station, head south towards the Harbour and cross Bradfield Park underneath the Sydney Harbour Bridge.

 The park extends to the Broughton St Lookout, one of Sydney’s most scenic lookout points, with panoramic views of the city skyline, including the Opera House and the Harbour Bridge.